Here at Beam & Raymond, most of our clients receive SSI (Supplemental

 of settling personal injury cases for plaintiffs on Medicaid.
 An SNT is

 an irrevocable trust established for the sole benefit of a disabled person.

 It is funded with the proceeds of a personal injury tort,

-be physically or mentally disabled.
+or mentally disabled.

-What are the Benefits of a SNT?
+What are the Benefits of an SNT?

 Typically, disabled persons are receiving local, state, and/or federal